 Cancer and Dental Health

-According to the National Institute of Dental and Craniofacial Research, more than one-third of all cancer patients develop complications that affect the mouth.
+More than one-third of all cancer patients develop complications that affect the mouth, according to the National Institute of Dental and Craniofacial Research.
 These mild to severe side effects can include mouth sores, infection, dry mouth, sensitive gums and jaw pain.

-Cancer and its treatments can weaken your immune system.
+Cancer and its treatments, like chemotherapy, can weaken your immune system.
 If your mouth is not as healthy as possible prior to your cancer treatment, you may be more susceptible to infection.
 If the infection is serious enough, it can delay your cancer treatment.